cs1302uga/cs1302-tutorials/adt-and-links/adt-and-links.md

 An **Abstract Data Type** (ADT) is a high-level (abstract) description of a data type which includes the operations (methods) available on the data type as well as what users of the data type should expect when using those operations.
-The exact implementation details, including the underlying structure, are left to the programmer.
-There are often many useful implementations for a given ADT.
-The decision of which implementation to use depends on which one would be more efficient for the application at hand.
 You can think of an ADT as a well-commented interface describing the operations that an implementing class must contain.

+Proper ADT descriptions do NOT depend on any implementation details, because it usually possible to implement an ADT in several different ways (e.g., each involving a different underlying structure and/or set of algorithms).
+In practical terms, this means that it is always possible to test the correctness of an ADT implementation by comparing its behavior to the ADT description.
+This is extremely important, because each way of implementing an ADT has its own set of pros and cons that depend on how it will be used in a given application and how it impacts the rest of the code base -- there is NOT always one best choice for all situations.
+When faced with these choices in practice, programmers tend to consider the impact each choice has on an application's performance (e.g., speed, memory usage, etc.) and the readability and maintainability of their code.

 ### An Analogy